 For what it’s worth, I used cold water to rinse.
 I’ve seen both hot and cold recommended but cold worked just fine for me.

 Once it’s dry, voila!
-Your very own custom Disney cruise shirt.
+Your very own custom Disney family shirt.
 This was such a fun and easy way to get creative and I can’t wait to wear my shirt on our upcoming cruise!

 This would make a great project for kids and DIY is a great way to get everyone excited about a fun trip.
 For this shirt, I went with the classic Mickey anchor but I’d love your suggestions for more templates.